-In a previous post, we discussed the different factors that contribute to “Imposter Syndrome,” which refers to a tendency to feel like a fraud, and to believe one’s achievements are undeserved.
-As our research indicates, misery truly does love company: Imposter Syndrome is often linked to low self-esteem and extreme perfectionism.
+In a previous post, we discussed the different factors that contribute to “Impostor Syndrome,” which refers to a tendency to feel like a fraud, and to believe one’s achievements are undeserved.
+As our research indicates, misery truly does love company: Impostor Syndrome is often linked to low self-esteem and extreme perfectionism.

-This week, we will look at the profiles of men and women for whom Imposter Syndrome is a major issue.
+This week, we will look at the profiles of men and women for whom Impostor Syndrome is a major issue.

-32% of women with Imposter Syndrome (IS) and 33% of men don’t feel they deserve any of the success they have attained.
+32% of women with Impostor Syndrome (IS) and 33% of men don’t feel they deserve any of the success they have attained.

 36% of women with IS and 34% of men take perfectionism to an extreme and set unrealistic expectations for themselves.